varaprasadreddyy/ExcelProject1/README.md

 PymtDatesForecast - This sheet is where inputs are captured and forecast data is stored.
                     Just input start dates and tenures.
-                    For extending the forecast data further - extend the table and just put the next serial number in col1 PaymentTimeline   - The forecast data in the previous sheet is visualized int this sheet.
+                    For extending the forecast data further - just add required number of new rows at the end of the table.
+PaymentTimeline   - The forecast data in the previous sheet is visualized int this sheet.
                     Select the last four rows and drag down with Fill Handle in multiples of 4 to further extend the calender.